 The main trail to the peak is known as the Peak Circle Walk.
 It is a well-maintained and clearly marked path that takes you around the circumference of Victoria Peak.
 It is one of the easiest hikes in Hong Kong leading along an asphalt road.
 It still requires some level of physical fitness, but it is suitable for most hikers, including families with children.
 It’s advisable to wear comfortable light clothing.

-The trail is approximately 3.5 kilometers long, hiking Victoria Peak takes about 1.5 to 2 hours to complete, depending your pace and the time you spend admiring the views.
-There are no shops on the way, so I advise taking water with you as it gets really humid among beautiful lush tropical forest (it was humid even in winter month February).
-There are toilets an the way to the top.
+The trail is approximately 3.5 kilometers long, and hiking Victoria Peak takes about 1.5 to 2 hours to complete, depending on your pace and the time you spend admiring the views.
+There are no shops on the way, so I advise taking water with you as it gets humid among the beautiful lush tropical forest (it was humid even in winter month of February).
+There are toilets on the way to the top.

 The Old Park Road.